instana/synthetic-synctl/README.md

 # Synthetic CLI Command
-Synthetic Command Line Tool(synctl) is used to manage synthetic tests, locations, credentials and smart alert.
+The Synthetic CLI command `synctl` is used to manage Synthetic tests, locations, credentials and smart alert easily instead of Rest API.

 # Table of Contents
 - [Features](#features)